 Finding Fullment Outside of the Movies

-Warner Bros.’ failure to effectively use Julie, or let him branch out into more varied film roles, contributed to his desire to go independent from the studio system, and start his own production company.
+Warner Bros.’ failure to effectively use Julie, or allow him to branch out into more varied film roles, contributed to his desire to go independent.
+John Garfield’s dream was to break from the studio system, and start his own production company.
 And at the end of his seven year contract, Julie would do just that.

-According to Garfield biographer Larry Swindell [aff. link], John Garfield was the first major Hollywood movie star to entertain the troops during WWII, dedicating his time and energy even before another early entertainer to the troops, the lovable Joe E. Brown.
+According to Garfield biographer Larry Swindell [aff. link], John Garfield was the first major Hollywood movie star to entertain the troops during WWII.
 In the fall of 1941, before Pearl Harbor and the official entry of the United States into the war, Julie began entertaining servicemen on US bases in the Caribbean.

 A Relatable Guy

-Unlike most of the stars who soon followed his lead in entertaining the troops, Julie didn’t sing or dance.
-So he’d tell jokes, recite humorous monologues, or insert new comical lyrics into the music of popular songs.
-It was a casual format that made him a favorite among servicemen in every place he entertained during the war years, including Italy, North Africa, and stateside.
+Unlike most of the stars who soon followed his lead, Julie didn’t sing or dance.
+So, in his performances for the troops, he’d tell jokes, recite humorous monologues, or insert new comical lyrics into the music of popular songs.
+It was a casual format that made Julie a favorite among servicemen in every place he entertained during the war years, including Italy, North Africa, and stateside.
 Julie’s informal entertaining style demonstrated that he was an approachable, everyday guy.
 In Julie, servicemen recognized one of their own, someone they could relate to.